yagizuygarunlu/MyDoctorApp/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ using .NET 9 and modern development practices
+- Built with ❤️ using .NET 9 and Vertical Slice Architecture
 - Inspired by real-world medical practice management needs
-- Designed to showcase enterprise-level software architecture
+- Designed to showcase modern enterprise-level software architecture patterns

 ---
 **⭐ If you find this project helpful, please give it a star!**